Symptoms

 Important

-Having these symptoms does not definitely mean you have anal cancer.
+Having them does not definitely mean you have anal cancer.
 But it's important to get them checked by a GP.

-This is because if they're caused by cancer, finding it early makes it more treatable.
+This is because if they're caused by cancer, finding it early means treatment is more likely to be successful.

 What happens at the GP appointment